Frederick's Full CV

 Frederick earned the Performer's Certificate, Mus.B., M.M. and D.M.A. degrees while in the organ class of David Craighead at the University of Rochester's Eastman School of Music.
 In 1984, he won First Prize in two prestigious organ competitions, each named in honor of a legendary American organ professor: Clarence Mader and Arthur Poister.
 Since 1984, Frederick's concert travels have taken him throughout the USA, and to the Caribbean, Australia, the United Kingdom and Finland, where he has appeared in concert and has often recorded in venues ranging from the largest (Cathedral of St. John the Divine, New York City) to the most intimate.
 Frederick has been featured in several dedicatory organ concerts and has appeared on occasion with orchestras as an organ concerto soloist.
 He has been featured in concert before regional and national conventions of the American Guild of Organists (AGO), The Organ Historical Society (OHS), and The American Institute of Organbuilders (AIO).

 Frederick founded the Pro Organo recording label in 1985.
-In the label’s 32 years, Frederick produced over 300 organ and choral music titles, with 15 of these featuring his own performances.
-His 16th album - set for release in September 2017 - is to feature the new Reuter Organ at the Cathedral of the Immaculate Conception in Springfield, Illinois.
+Frederick produced over 300 organ and choral music titles under the Pro Organo insignia, with 15 of its titles featuring his own performances.
+His 16th album, entitled "Pageantry & Poetry," features the new Reuter Organ at the Cathedral of the Immaculate Conception in Springfield, Illinois.
 In 1996, years before the popular rise of classical music videos on YouTube, Frederick pioneered the format of the “organ music video” when he produced the “Midnight Pipes” television series.
-Segments from this Midnight Pipes t.v. series are seen today on Vimeo and YouTube, where Frederick’s playing of the Toccata from Widor’s Fifth Organ Symphony has gained over 1.6 million views. www.youtube.com/midnightpipes
+Segments from this Midnight Pipes t.v. series are seen today on Vimeo and YouTube, where Frederick’s playing of the Toccata from Widor’s Fifth Organ Symphony has tallied about 2 million views. www.youtube.com/midnightpipes

 In the 1980s, Frederick championed the revival of the Symphonic School of organ-playing at a time when it was out of fashion.
 By 1990, a critic with The Diapason magazine acclaimed Frederick as "one of the symphonic organ's strongest exponents.”
 Frederick’s 1984 Eastman School doctoral essay, "The Art of the Symphonic Organist,” which examined the performance style of legendary British-American organ virtuoso Edwin H. Lemare (1865-1934), and Frederick's 1985 CD "Lemare Affair" fueled a revival in symphonic organ literature and performance practice.
 A series of newly-published organ transcriptions and several "Lemare Affair" sequel albums on the Pro Organo label soon followed.

 Frederick studied with Eastman School Composition Chair Samuel Adler during the 1970s, however, Frederick’s compositions dating back to 1973 are only recently coming into print under the Zarex Scores insignia.
-As an award-winning composer, Frederick composes under his own name as well as under the nom de plume "Carlos Xavier Santiago.”
+His first award in composition occurred in 1984.
+Frederick composes under his own name as well as under the nom de plume "Carlos Xavier Santiago.”
+His most recent composition award was decided in November, 2017, and the award and attached commission, for a new 12-minute solo organ work to be premiered in March, 2019, is to be formally announced in late March 2018.

 In 2008, Frederick found an outlet in education by partnering with the American Guild of Organists (AGO).
 Fulfilling a commission from the AGO in 2016, Frederick appears as the instructor in a series of 30 on-line teaching videos, designed to help pianists to transition to the organ.
 This series, entitled “Lessons for the New Organist” and completed in April, 2017, may be viewed at AGO’s website.